cvxgrp/cvxportfolio/docs/index.rst

 different data sources, custom cost models (both for simulation and optimization), constraints, and so on.

-The main abstractions used are the :class:`MarketSimulator`, which faithfully mimics the trading activity of a financial market, the collection of :doc:`policies <policies>`, which include both simple policies such as :class:`RankAndLongShort`, and the optimization-based policies :class:`SinglePeriodOptimization` and :class:`MultiPeriodOptimization`.
+The main abstractions used are the :class:`cvxportfolio.MarketSimulator`, which faithfully mimics the trading activity of a financial market, the collection of :doc:`policies <policies>`, which include both simple policies such as :class:`cvxportfolio.RankAndLongShort`, and the optimization-based policies :class:`cvxportfolio.SinglePeriodOptimization` and :class:`cvxportfolio.MultiPeriodOptimization`.
 For these two, the user specifies the objective function (which is maximized) and a list of constraints which apply to the optimization.
 All these types of objects can be customized in many ways, including by deriving or redefining them.

-Then, we provide the :class:`MarketData` abstraction, which both serves historical data during a backtest and real-time data in online usage.
+Then, we provide the :class:`cvxportfolio.data.MarketData` abstraction, which both serves historical data during a backtest and real-time data in online usage.
 We implement the interface to public data sources (`Yahoo finance <https://finance.yahoo.com>`_ and `FRED <https://fred.stlouisfed.org/>`_), as well as user-provided data (which